 We make these kinds of judgments all the time in the political arena.
 The early freehold requirements, for example, were an attempt to capture one's stake in an election, and they were fine as far as they went (that is, those with a large amount of property did have an interest in elections), but they were underinclusive, disenfranchising large numbers of property-less people who were, nonetheless, also greatly affected by the exercise of governmental powers.
 More contemporary requirements, such as residency and citizenship, seem like better (though still imperfect) markers of voter interest.
 For example, those who are residents within the jurisdiction of a particular government are subject to its police powers, taxation, and services, and thus have quite a bit at stake in an election.
 Residency isn't perfect, of course.
 It's a little underinclusive, in that it fails to capture those who work or own property in one place and reside in another.
 At times, it can also be overinclusive, as when it allows people to vote who plan to move out of town right after election day.
 But despite debates around the margins, most agree that residency is a more accurate marker for voter interest than, say, owning property.
 And, in the United States, when state and local governments tinker too much and try to use markers that are too overinclusive or underinclusive, they are often disallowed from doing so for that very reason.
 New York, for example, attempted to limit voting in certain school district elections to people who either had school-aged children or owned or leased taxable property in the district.
-The U.S. Supreme Court acknowledged that voting may be tied to interest, but struck these particular markers as both overinclusive and underinclusive, that "[s]tatutes granting the franchise to residents on a selective basis always pose the danger of denying some citizens any effective voice in the governmental affairs which substantially affect their lives."
+The U.S. Supreme Court acknowledged that voting may be tied to interest, but struck these particular

-&lt;sup>308 See id.
+&lt;sup>270 See id.
 Of course, we could stitch together more than one underinclusive marker and better capture voter interest.